 “They could feel things I couldn’t.
 And when I started reading books I ran into the words ‘frigid,’ ‘rejected,’ and ‘lesbian.’
 I wondered if I was all three of those things.”

-Marilyn had just turned sixteen when she married her first husband James Dougherty.
-She married him in order not to be sent to an orphanage.
+Marilyn had just turned sixteen when she married James Dougherty, which she did in order to not to be sent to an orphanage.
 And although Jimmy claimed he and Marilyn had a fruitful sex life Marilyn didn’t speak of it as fondly as he did.

 Let us remember that her first sexual experience was with a man she married for convenience purposes.
-It probably felt to Marilyn that she was obligated to have sex with this man, who got her out of a tricky situation.
+Although she felt great affection for Dougherty, it probably felt to Marilyn that she was obligated to have sex with this man, who got her out of a tricky situation.